Baldeva Ram Burdak

 He coordinated with Hari Singh Burdak of Palthana and gathered 5000 Jat farmers from neighbouring areas in Palthana in asoj month of year 1933, which decided to join Jat Prajapati Maha-Yagna on 20 January 1934 in Sikar.
 They understood the consequences of struggle against the Jagirdars but even then they united the farmers in 1933 in Palthana village and were successful in motivating them for the agitation.

 He himself contributed about one mond of ghee and other food material.
 On 20 March 1934 the Jagirdars did not allow a Jat bridegroom of Kudan to ride on horse for the toran ceremony in marriage.
-Due to this there was a fight between Bhomias of Jagirdars and Jats in which Baldeva Ram with his bodyguard gave a defeating fight and the Bhomias ran away.
+Due to this there was a fight between Bhomias of Jagirdars and Jats in which Baldeva Ram with his bodyguard gave a befitting fight and the Bhomias were made to run away.

 Social services